ronitzik/MyObstacleCourse/README.md

 ## Game Overview
 The Obstacle Course is a 3D game where the player must maneuver through a series of walls, ramps, spinners, and other obstacles to reach the finish line.
-The course is designed to be progressively more challenging, requiring control and quick reflexes to avoid hitting obstacles.
+The game is designed to be progressively more challenging, requiring control and quick reflexes to avoid hitting obstacles.

 ### Key Features:
 Diverse Obstacles: The course includes various types of obstacles such as walls, ramps, spinners, and droppers that players must navigate around or over.